 One obvious solution for a rider with a round head is to buy a helmet made for Japan.
 That may be more difficult than it should be, since Japan does not have the easy internet and mail order options that US retailers offer.
 And long-distance fitting seldom works out as well as putting the actual helmet on your own head and trying it.
 The Japanese Bicycle Federation JBF helmet standard actually requires that the helmet have a round head fit, so if you find a helmet meeting it you will have found a round helmet.
 Unfortunately, JFB-certified helmets are not likely to offer enough protection to pass the US CPSC standard.

 One rider of Asian parentage shared with us his internet research.
 "While looking for helmets on Amazon Japan, I read that people have been able to buy products in Japan and have them shipped to the US using a forwarding service called Tenso.
 I was able to buy OGK Kabuto Steair-X which fits my head perfectly.
 OGK Kabuto makes a few helmets for large heads and since these helmets are made for the Japanese market they also fit round heads well."
 Another rider bought an OGK Kabuto Zenard XXL and it fit his very large round head, as did all OGK Kabuto XL and XXL models.
 The same rider fit well into a Kask Mojito X-Large.

 In the US market, there is no helmet we know of that is designed for rounder heads.
 Specialized has one model, the Contour, that is marketed in Japan and made for Asian heads, but they don't sell it in the US.
 It is based on the Specialized Align model, but it is not an adapted US helmet.
 It is made in a different mould that is shaped for Japanese heads.
 We received an email in 2012 from the owner of an Asian head saying he found the Specialized Covert, a similar helmet to the Contour, fitted his head well.
 He had tried on no less than 50 other helmets that did not.
 We received another email confirming that in January, 2013, saying "Got the large and I have not had a helmet fit so well in about 10 years!
 Previous XXL large helmets would not even go down on my head, so this was huge improvement."
-We have heard from at least two riders with a very large Asian heads that the Louis Garneau Arcterus fitted them better than any of the other super-sized models.
+We have heard from at least two riders with a very large Asian head that the Louis Garneau Arcterus fitted them better than any of the other super-sized models.
 In 2015 a Singapore resident told us he found that the Specialized Tactic II fitted his head well.
 But you may have to buy in Asia or Japan to get the round head fit.
 In 2020 another rider emailed that he has tried the US version of the POC Coron Air Spin (full face mountain helmet) and it fit his round head well.

-Four European manufacturers: Bern, Cratoni, Kask and Selev, have models that they inform us will fit rounder heads better, but we don't have any feedback from users on that yet.
+Four European manufacturers: Bell (their Euro line), Bern, Cratoni, Kask and Selev, have models that they inform us will fit rounder heads better, but we don't have any feedback from users on that yet.
 Bern has a special pad kit they call the "Japan Fit" kit with top pads and inserts that convert their models to fit rounder heads.
 It can be ordered directly from Bern.
 Check them out on our Helmets for This Season page.
 In 2015 Kask added their Mojito XL, the only Asian-fit helmet for up to 64cm (25.2") heads.
 In 2019 Bell has the Aeon, Savant, Sonnet, Revel, Verona and Raze.
 All are certified to the European standard, not CPSC, so are not available in the US.